icon3d-dev/Icon3D/README.md

 <script src="https://cdn.jsdelivr.net/gh/icon3d-dev/icon3d@v1.0.0/icon3d-ui.js"></script>
 ```

-> **Note:** Replace the CDN URLs above with your final versioned links once the release is published.
-Until then, you can also just download `icon3d.min.js` and `icon3d-ui.js` from this repo and host them yourself.

 The pack file self-registers its icons into the global `Icon3D.models` registry - no manual import.
 Once loaded, every icon in the pack is available by name.

 ---